joolstorrentecalo/gitlab-foss/doc/administration/gitaly/configure_gitaly.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/19185) in GitLab 15.4.
 > - Displaying **Verified** badge for signed GitLab UI commits [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/124218) in GitLab 16.3 [with a flag](../feature_flags.md) named `gitaly_gpg_signing`.
 Disabled by default.
-> - Verifying the signatures using multiple keys specified in `rotated_signing_keys` option [introduced](https://gitlab.com/gitlab-org/gitaly/-/merge_requests/6163) in GitLab 16.3.
-> - [Enabled by default](https://gitlab.com/gitlab-org/gitaly/-/merge_requests/6876) on self-managed and GitLab Dedicated in GitLab 17.0.

 FLAG:
-On self-managed GitLab, by default this feature is available.
-To hide the feature, an administrator can [disable the feature flag](../feature_flags.md) named `gitaly_gpg_signing`.
+On self-managed GitLab, by default this feature is not available.
+To make it available, an administrator can [enable the feature flag](../feature_flags.md) named `gitaly_gpg_signing`.
-On GitLab.com, this feature is not available.
-On GitLab Dedicated, this feature is available.
+On GitLab.com and GitLab Dedicated, this feature is not available.

 By default, Gitaly doesn't sign commits made using GitLab UI.
 For example, commits made using: